AzollaGit/esp_mqtt/README.md

 # Git flow
 {
-	…or create a new repository on the command line echo "# esp_mqtt" >> README.md
+	or create a new repository on the command line echo "# esp_mqtt" >> README.md
 	git init
 	git add README.md